 Healthy comfort food at its finest.
-This dry lentil stew with sausage and squash is perfect served over quinoa and makes for a high fiber and protein rich one pot dinner meal.
+This dry sausage lentil stew with squash is perfect served over quinoa and makes for a high fiber and protein rich one pot dinner meal.
 Gluten Free and Dairy Free.

 Cooking and traveling don’t quite go together like bread and butter.
 Backpacks don’t make for the best kitchen cabinets and rental apartments in Peru don’t exactly carry food processors, dish washers, blenders, and all other high tech beloved kitchen gadgets.
 (For those of you not in the loop, I’m currently backpacking across South America with my boyfriend, D).

 You just have to make do with what you have.
 And sometimes that is simply a stove, one pot, one pan, a few odd pieces of cutlery and one dull knife.
 Aaah the dull knife.
 Nothing upsets me quite like a kitchen without a single newly sharpened knife.

 So when I’m grocery shopping while traveling I try to be as inventive as possible – coming up with multiple different recipes using pretty much the same ingredients.
 I try to buy in small quantities so I can use everything up within a few meals.